Andean textiles: Standard Cloth – Awaska

-Textiles of Tawantisuyu's Nobility & Royalty – Qompi
+Textiles of Tawantinsuyu's Nobility & Royalty – Qompi

 The finest Inca textiles were reserved for the nobility and the royalty, including the emperor himself.
 This cloth, known as qompi (alternative spellings cumbi or kumpi), was of exceptionally high quality and required a specialized and state-run body of dedicated workers.

 Qompi cloth was produced in state-run institutions called aklla-wasi.
 Here, chosen women (aklla) weaved clothes for the nobility and clergy.
 A full-time body of male weavers, the qompi-kamayok produced qompi cloth for the state.

 Qompi was made from the finest materials available to the Inca.
 Alpaca, particularly baby alpaca, and vicuña wool were used to create elaborate and richly decorated items.
 As a result of their smoothness, Inca textiles made of vicuña fiber are described as "silk" by the first Spanish explorers.

 Remarkably, the finest Inca cloth had a thread count of more than 600 threads per inch, higher than that found in contemporaneous European textiles and not excelled anywhere in the world until the industrial revolution in the 19th century.

-Tawantisuyu nationals' costume
+Tawantinsuyu nationals' costume

 The style of Inca clothing was subject to geography.
 Heavier, warmer materials were common in the colder Andean highlands (such as llama, alpaca and vicuna wool, the latter being worn almost exclusively by royalty), while lighter cloth was used in the warmer coastal lowlands (usually cotton).
 However, the basic design of Inca costume differed little throughout the Inca realm, with the quality of the materials and the value of decorative items making most of the differentiation of the social ranks.